Francine M. Seruya, Ph.D., OTR/L, FAOTA Program Director

 - Two references on the Mercy College Occupational Therapy Recommendation Form; (one from a work supervisor and one from faculty of a prerequisite course).
 The recommendations must be less than six months old.
-Each reference should be in a sealed envelope with the referee’s signature over the seal.
+Recommendations are completed via the electronic submission system.
+No paper copies or personally emailed letters will be accepted.

 - A one page written essay with 3 citations.